readthedocs/readthedocs.org/docs/guides/manage-translations.rst

 Update sources to be translated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once we have done changes in our documentation, we want to make these additions/modifications available for translators so they can update it:
+Once you have done changes in your documentation, you may want to make these additions/modifications available for translators so they can update it:

 #.
 Create the ``.pot`` files: